LBHackney-IT/lbh-adrs/MTFH/Proposed/DynamoDb-write-capacity.md

 **Proposed write capacity units for Dev, Staging and Prod environments**

-1. 500 for Charges Entity
+1. 100 for Charges Entity
-2. 500 for Accounts Entity
+2. 100 for Accounts Entity
 3. 1000 for Transactions Entity for development
-4. 2000 for Transactions Entity for Staging and Production

 **Entities that needed to have change in read capacity**